coop152/obsidian-vaults/Year 3/Implementing SoC Designs/Phase 1 Notes.md

 # Unit 4
 - `de_req` is really freaking out on the vertical line. **investigate further**
+- May not actually be an issue per se, just strange?
+-

 # Unit 5
 - Is treating `de_nbyte` as active high instead of active low.